ivmakk/translate-book-gpt/README.md

 This project harnesses the power of GPT-4 LLM to translate eBooks from any language into your preferred language, maintaining the integrity and structure of the original content.
 Imagine having access to a vast world of literature, regardless of the original language, right at your fingertips.

 This tool not only translates the text but also carefully compiles each element of the eBook – chapters, footnotes, and all – into a perfectly formatted EPUB file.
-We use the [`gpt-4o-mini`](https://platform.openai.com/docs/models/gpt-4o-mini#gpt-4o-mini) (GPT-4 Turbo) model by default to ensure high-quality translations.
+Currently supported OpenAI and Anthropic models on both require API keys.
 However, we understand the need for flexibility, so we've made it easy to switch models in `main.py` according to your specific needs.

 ## 🛠️ Installation